-In this section, the transaction sponsor, the management team, their track record, and their management strategy is described.
+In this section of the PPM, the transaction sponsor, the management team, their track record, and their management strategy is described.
 This is meant to provide investors with comfort that the real estate sponsor is capable of leading the transaction.

 Use of Proceeds

 This section describes the specific terms of the investment offering.
-Typically it includes the number of shares being offered, the price for each, and the required minimum investment.
+Typically, it includes the number of shares being offered, the price for each, and the required minimum investment.
 This section may also describe any lockup periods during which time the securities are illiquid and cannot be sold.
-In commercial real estate, these periods could stretch up to ten years.
+In commercial real estate, lockup periods could stretch up to ten years.

 In short, real estate investors need to carefully review the investment’s fee structure as part of their due diligence process and compare it to other opportunities to see how it stacks up.